 How does Jesus save?

-There are several theories that aim to answer this question, but what the apostles preached in the book of Acts seems almost so simple that it’s easy to overlook: “This Jesus whom I preach to you is the Christ” (Acts 17:3).
+There are several theories that aim to answer this question, but the Bible doesn’t offer the same kind of technical explanations.
+What the apostles preached in the book of Acts seems almost so simple that it’s easy to overlook: “This Jesus whom I preach to you is the Christ” (Acts 17:3).
 We’re going to take a fresh look to show how Jesus saves not just by what he did, but by what he is going to do.

 You’ve probably heard the popular Christian theory of salvation, that Jesus died instead of us, to take our punishment, or pay the penalty for our sins.
+Often a courtroom analogy is used, where a judge has given a death sentence to a guilty man, but at the last minute an innocent man rushes in, and the judge accepts his offer to die in the guilty man’s place.
 This is called the substitution theory.
-Substitution theory begins with a simple equation: sin equals death, therefore, Jesus died instead of us, so we don’t have to die.
-Often a courtroom analogy is used, where a judge has given a death sentence to a guilty man, but at the last minute an innocent man rushes in and the judge accepts his offer to die in the guilty man’s place.

 Instead of starting from sin and death, we need to start from God’s love.
 The point that the Bible emphasises over and over again is that God loves us and God’s love is at the centre of his plan of salvation for us (John 3:16-17).